matomo-org/developer-documentation/docs/4.x/generated/Piwik/Menu/MenuAdmin.md

 <a name="addSystemItem" id="addSystemItem"></a>
 ### `addSystemItem()`

-Since Piwik 3.0.0
+Since Matomo 3.0.0

 See add().
 Adds a new menu item to the manage section of the admin menu.

 #### Signature